TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 <a id="static-provisioning"></a>

 ### Static Provisioning { #static-provisioning }

 Static provisioning requires the user to prepare a block storage manually.
 On the **Storage > Block Storage** service page of the NHN Cloud web console, click the **Create Block Storage** button to create a block storage to attach to the PV.
-See [Create Block Storage](/Storage/Block%20Storage/en/console-guide/#create-block-storage) in the Block Storage guide.
+See [Create Block Storage](/Storage/Block%20Storage/en/console-guide/#_1) in the Block Storage guide.

 To create a PV, you need the ID of the block storage.
 On the **Storage > Block Storage** service page, select the block storage you want to use from the block storage list.
 You can find the ID under the block storage name section in the **Information** tab at the bottom.

 Write a manifest for the PV to be attached to the block storage.
 Enter the storage class name in **spec.storageClassName**.
 To use NHN Cloud Block Storage, **spec.accessModes** must be set to `ReadWriteOnce`. **spec.presistentVolumeReclaimPolicy** can be set to `Delete` or `Retain`.

 Clusters in v1.20.12 and later must use the **cinder.csi.openstack.org** storage provider.
-To define the storage provider, **specify** the value `pv.kubernetes.io/provisioned-by: cinder.csi.` `openstack`. `org` under **spec.annotations** and the value `driver: cinder.csi.openstack.org` under **csi** entries.
+To define the storage provider, specify the value `pv.kubernetes.io/provisioned-by: cinder.csi.openstack.org` under **spec.annotations** and the value `driver: cinder.csi.openstack.org` under **csi** entries.

 > [Caution]
-You must set a storage class in which the storage provider suitable for your Kubernetes version has been defined.
+> You must set a storage class in which the storage provider suitable for your Kubernetes version has been defined.

 ```yaml
 # pv-static.yaml